 This beautiful Cape May property might be America’s oldest seaside resort with over 200 years in the vacation business.
 Travel & Leisure even named it the best hotel in New Jersey in 2016.
 At the once-named “Summer White House,” guests can sit in a rocking chair overlooking the Grand Lawn or relax in a private tent with excellent beach service at their disposal.
 Or they can lounge by the pool, take a bike tour of town, or sign up for exercise classes on the sand.

-Two miles away, the resort has their own private 62-acre Beach Plum Farm you can tour to get a glimpse at local produce, chickens, and piglets.
+Two miles away, the resort has its own private 62-acre Beach Plum Farm you can tour to get a glimpse at local produce, chickens, and piglets.
 Rooms and suites are decorated with attention to detail in a coastal style with whimsical accents and luxurious bedding, plus upgrades like private balconies.
 The Sea Spa provides unique services like an Aquatic Scrub with sea salts in cabana-style treatment rooms.
 Dining options are stellar too, and guests have access to all of the bars and restaurants in Cape Resort’s lineup.
 On this property, visit the Boiler Room, their underground music club and pizzeria, or the Brown Room for cocktails and small plates.

 8. Ocean Club Hotel